fierceoj/triage-tools/malwhere/README.md

 Consider the following suspicious PowerShell example.

-The `-b16` option successfully decodes the encoded PowerShell command.
+The payload is UTF-16 and base64 encoded, so the `-b16` option successfully decodes the encoded PowerShell command.

 Another common way to obfuscate malicious PowerShell commands is to gzip and then base64 encode them.
 For such scenarios, use the `-bg` option.
+See the example below.

 The `--xor` and `--xor_bf` options prompt for input rather than taking the encoded data as a command line argument.